H3XDaemon/MagiskOnNox/README.md

 - Android Emulator (NoxPlayer, MuMuGlobal Player, Bluestacks): [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly).
 - Supported Android version: Android 7.1+, Recommended Android 9+

-> It is NOT RECOMMENDED to install Magisk on Android 7.1 Emulator anymore as they has broken environment.
+> It is NOT RECOMMENDED to install Magisk on Android 7.1 Emulator (exclude MEmu) anymore as they has broken environment.
 Magisk v24+ might no longer be able to run on Android 7.1 Emulator.
 Install Magisk on Android 7.1 x86 project such as Phoenix OS will cause BOOTLOOP

 ## Installation method